The biggest hurdle blocking the way to your own small farm is, most of the time, money.

 There are many great ways out there to start a farm on a tight budget.
 Not all of them will work for you so decide for yourself if any of these methods work for you.
-A combination of multiple methods can also help you further decreasing initial costs.
+A combination of multiple methods can also help you further decrease initial costs.

 - Ask a farmer or gardener with a lot of land for a small plot to use.
 This is one good way to get going without any big initial investment.
 You can start your farming business or produce your own food.
 This works best if you continue working another job on the side to earn a steady income, but choosing to work full time on this land can be accomplished.
-In return you either pay a small amount each month, or work for the farmer during very busy periods.
+In return, you either pay a small amount each month or work for the farmer during very busy periods.

-- Another method would be using community provided land or unused private land.
+- Another method would be using community-provided land or unused private land.
 While this can be hard to set up in the beginning, it is a really good way to already start working on a piece of land, which you want to buy later on.